-Join Jordan M. Goodman, David A. Hughes and Marilyn A. Wethekam for the Council on State Taxation’s (COST) 53rd Annual Meeting in Orlando, Florida.
+Join Jordan M. Goodman and David A. Hughes for the Council on State Taxation’s (COST) 53rd Annual Meeting in Orlando, Florida.
 See below for more information on their presentations.

 Early Morning Ethics Coffee Talk – Ethical & Professional Challenges Facing State Tax Professionals